Skip to content

 Will the notes guarantee approval on re-application?+

 No — but they tell you exactly what to fix.
 Reading the officer's actual concern is the difference between a guess-fix re-application and a targeted one.
 Indian re-application approval rates jump significantly when applicants address the precise GCMS language instead of the generic refusal letter.
+For a worked example, see this study-permit re-file playbook after a low-IELTS refusal.

 Is caipsnotesapply.com really run by SureshotVisa?+